 Like sole proprietorships, general partnerships are very easy to set up.
 The partners are co-owners of the business and share all rights and responsibilities equally.
 The partnership itself doesn’t have to pay any taxes; the profits flow through to the partners and are reported, and paid, via each owner’s individual return.
+In addition, for 2018, pass-through entities will receive a 20% tax deduction due to the recent tax reform.

 Like sole proprietorships, this structure provides no liability or professional indemnity protection.
 Each partner’s personal assets are at risk to pay business debts or for adverse legal judgments.
 Also, raising outside capital can be difficult, as banks and investors are generally more comfortable working with limited partnerships and corporations.